knod/playback/README.md

 ---------------------

 Issue filing welcome.
 Pull requests are also welcome, but the tests still have to be set up to run automatically.
 Currently you'll have to run each test script in the console separately and let each finish before moving onto the next.
-The tests are:
+You can run each test individually:

 ```bash
 node tests/singles